awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-distributions.md

 If you need AWS to help you troubleshoot a custom origin, we probably will need to inspect the `X-Amz-Cf-Id` header entries from your requests\.
 If you are not already logging these entries, you might want to consider it for the future\.
 For more information, see [Using Amazon EC2 or Other Custom Origins](DownloadDistS3AndCustomOrigins.md#concept_CustomOrigin)\.
 For further help, see the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

-### I Can't View the Files in My RTMP Distribution<a name="Troubleshooting.Configuration"></a>

-If you can't view the files in your RTMP distribution, are your URL and your playback client correctly configured?
-RTMP distributions require you to use an RTMP protocol instead of HTTP, and you must make a few minor configuration changes to your playback client\.
-For information about creating RTMP distributions, see [Task List for Streaming Media Files Using RTMP](distribution-rtmp-creating.md)\.

 ## Error Message: Certificate: <certificate\-id> Is Being Used by CloudFront<a name="troubleshooting-certificate-error"></a>

 **Problem:** You're trying to delete an SSL/TLS certificate from the IAM certificate store, and you're getting the message "Certificate: <certificate\-id> is being used by CloudFront\."

-**Solution:** Every CloudFront web distribution must be associated either with the default CloudFront certificate or with a custom SSL/TLS certificate\.
+**Solution:** Every CloudFront distribution must be associated either with the default CloudFront certificate or with a custom SSL/TLS certificate\.
 Before you can delete an SSL/TLS certificate, you must either rotate the certificate \(replace the current custom SSL/TLS certificate with another custom SSL/TLS certificate\) or revert from using a custom SSL/TLS certificate to using the default CloudFront certificate\.
 To fix that, complete the steps in one of the following procedures:
 + [Rotating SSL/TLS Certificates](cnames-and-https-rotate-certificates.md)
 + [Reverting from a Custom SSL/TLS Certificate to the Default CloudFront Certificate](cnames-and-https-revert-to-cf-certificate.md)